Tea Horse Road

 The Tea Horse Road or Chamadao (茶馬道 (茶马道)), now generally referred to as the Ancient Tea Horse Road or Chamagudao (茶馬古道 (茶马古道)) was a network of caravan paths winding through the mountains of Sichuan, Yunnan and Tibet in Southwest China.
 This was also a tea trade route.
-It is also sometimes referred to as the Southern Silk Road or Southwest Silk Road.
+It is also sometimes referred to as the "Southern Silk Road" or "Southwest Silk Road."

 There are numerous surviving archaeological and monumental elements, including trails, bridges, way stations, market towns, palaces, staging posts, shrines and temples along the route.

 "Ancient Tea Horse Road" is a historical concept with a specific meaning.
-It refers to a major traffic road formed by the exchange of tea horses between Han and Tibet from the Tang and Song Dynasties to the Republic of China.
+It refers to a major traffic road formed by the exchange of tea and horses between Han and Tibet from the Tang and Song Dynasties to the Republic of China.

 Road classification

-Shaanxi-Gansu Tea Horse Road (陕甘茶马古道)
+Shaanxi-Gansu Tea Horse Road

-Shaanxi-Gansu Tea Horse Road is the main road for tea in mainland China to travel west and exchange for horses.
+Shaanxi-Gansu Tea Horse Road (陕甘茶马古道) is the main road for tea in mainland China to travel west and exchange for horses.
 It is one of the main routes of the ancient Silk Road.

-Tanggu Road (蹚古道)
+Tanggu Road

-Beginning in the Han dynasty, it was formed by Shaanxi merchants and the ancient tea-horse market in the southwest frontier.
+Beginning in the Han dynasty, the Tanggu Road (蹚古道) was formed by Shaanxi merchants and the ancient tea-horse market in the southwest frontier.
 Since the government of the Ming and Qing dynasties imposed government control on tea sales, tea sales were divided into regions, and the most prosperous tea and horse trading market was in Kangding.

-Yunnan-Tibet Tea Horse Road (滇藏茶马古道)
+Yunnan-Tibet Tea Horse Road

-It was formed in the late sixth century AD.
+The Yunnan-Tibet Tea Horse Road (滇藏茶马古道) was formed in the late sixth century AD.
 It started from Yiwu and Pu'er in Xishuangbanna, the main tea producing area of Yunnan, and entered Tibet through today's Dali Bai Autonomous Prefecture, Lijiang City and Shangri-La, and went directly to Lhasa.
 Some were also re-exported from Tibet to India and Nepal, which was an important trade route between ancient China and South Asia.

-Sichuan-Tibet Tea Horse Road (川藏茶马古道)
+Sichuan-Tibet Tea Horse Road

-The Ancient Sichuan-Tibet Tea-Horse Road is a part of the Shaanxi-Kangding-Tibet Tea-Horse Road.
-It starts from Ya'an, the tea producing area of Yazhou in the east, passes through Dajian Furnace (now Kangding), reaches Lhasa, Tibet in the west, and finally leads to Bhutan, Nepal and India.
+The Ancient Sichuan-Tibet Tea-Horse Road (川藏茶马古道) is a part of the Shaanxi-Kangding-Tibet Tea-Horse Road.
+It starts from Ya'an, the tea producing area of Yazhou in the east, passes through Dartsedo (now Kangding), reaches Lhasa, Tibet in the west, and finally leads to Bhutan, Nepal and India.
 More than a thousand kilometres, it is an indispensable bridge and link between ancient Tibet and the mainland.